 – 2 tbs. extra virgin olive oil

-– 3 whole garlic cloves, peeled
+– 2 garlic cloves, minced

 Welcome to Eat.
 Drink.
 Love.!
 My name is Stephanie.
 Here you will find healthy and easy recipes with a few indulgences thrown in for good measure!
 Why the name Eat.
 Drink.
 Love.?
 Well, I think this is what life is all about!